triblondon/trib.tv/src/pages/posts/2025/wedding-photo-sharing-emilybot.md

 ---
 layout: ../../../layouts/PostLayout.astro
-title: Spicing up my sister's wedding with judgemental photo sharing powered by Ollama
+title: DIY, AI wedding photo wall powered by Ollama
 pubDate: 2025-04-20
-description: My sister Emily got married recently and I wanted to contribute something to the event.
-Solutions exist to let people pool photos in a 'photo wall' type thing but I wanted to do better - no registration, no app to install, and how about we judge the photos using AI?
-Bring it.
+description: My sister Emily got married recently and I wanted to make something for the event.
+There are apps to let people pool photos in a 'photo wall' type thing but I wanted to do better - no registration, no app to install, and let's judge the photos using AI to create some competition!
 author: Andrew Betts
 tags: ["LLM", "AI", "Ollama", "Vision model", "Family"]
-status: unlisted
+status: published
 ---

 What I wanted was a way for people on any kind of smartphone to upload photos they've taken, in full resolution, _without installing anything or registering for any service_, for those photos to be **judged** in some way and given a score out of ten, then displayed in a slideshow on a big screen somewhere in the venue for everyone to enjoy.